veebch/walkman/README.md

 # Walk, Man

-Download the original resolution audio files from Plex playlists and add to a portable music player.
+Download the original resolution audio files from Plex playlists and add to a portable music player (DAP).

 # Features